-Carnegie Mellon University is a top-tier global research university.
-With almost 7,000 undergraduates actively enrolled, the institution is best known for its strong science and engineering programs - which have produced some of the most exciting advances in modern computing technology and machine learning, among many other contributions.
+Carnegie Mellon University (CMU) is a top-tier global research university.
+With almost 7,000 undergraduates actively enrolled, the institution is best known for its strong science and engineering programs.
+They have produced some of the most exciting advances in modern computing technology and machine learning, among many other contributions.

 The Career and Professional Development Center, CMU’s 24-member career service center team, decided to make the transition to Handshake over the summer of 2016.

 “We were looking for a more modern system, with a team that could deliver on our high expectations for customer support,” says Kevin Monahan, CMU's Associate Dean for Career and Professional Development.

 After seeing a demo of Handshake, the team was excited.

-By early 2016, the CMU team had finished their review process and was ready to commit to Handshake - so they began the process of bringing in other key stakeholders.
+By early 2016, the CMU team had finished their review process and was ready to commit to Handshake.
+Thus, they began the process of bringing in other key stakeholders.
 “We knew this was going to be a change,” says Monahan.
 “It’s a bit like moving to a new house.
 You have to decide what you want to bring with you.
 You have to get things set up in a new place and that takes work.
-But, if in the end you’re in a better place - it’s totally worth it.”
+But, if in the end you're in a better place, it's totally worth it.”

 “The transition has gone as well as I could have imagined,” adds Monahan.